 The places to know when you are jet lagged in Tokyo

-If you need a little boost to get your body back to shape, taking a hot bath or reading can be a great way to relax and reset.
-"Sento, manga, dodo", the formula is quite simple to operate in the capital where many establishments are open until late at night.
+"Sento, manga, and then sleep", the formula is actually quite simple to operate in the capital where many establishments are open until late at night.

 Sento, Tokyo's public baths

 Japanese public baths, in addition to providing the benefits of hot water, are open after midnight.
 Some of them even offer baths with essential oils, as well as cold baths for the bravest!

 Ideal for travelers arriving late or having trouble sleeping, they allow the body and mind to relax, thus promoting sleep.